serverless/serverless/docs/providers/aws/events/apigateway.md

 **IMPORTANT:** Due to CloudFormation limitations it's not possible to enable AWS X-Ray Tracing on existing deployments.
 Please remove your old API Gateway and re-deploy it with enabled tracing if you want to use AWS X-Ray Tracing for API Gateway.
 Once tracing is enabled you can re-deploy your service anytime without issues.

+Disabling tracing might result in unexpected behavior.
+We recommend to remove and re-deploy your service if you want to disable tracing.

 API Gateway supports a form of out of the box distributed tracing via [AWS X-Ray](https://aws.amazon.com/xray/) though enabling [active tracing](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-xray.html).
 To enable this feature for your serverless application's API Gateway add the following to your `serverless.yml`